 It is even safer if you use end-to-end encryption because then your e-mails are encrypted directly.
 Although the e-mail could still be intercepted in transit, there is no longer any possibility of unauthorized persons gaining access to any information.
 Since the e-mail also arrives securely at the recipient, they will need a key to read the message.
 This key must be passed on from the sender to the recipient.

 To be able to encrypt e-mails, the so-called “asymmetric encryption method” is used.
 The most common methods are S/MIME (Secure/Multipurpose Internet Mail Extensions) and OpenPGP (Open Pretty Good Privacy).
 To use these, there is appropriate encryption software or add-ons that you can simply install via the e-mail program.
 By installing a security certificate on your end device, a public key is generated that the recipient needs to be able to read the e-mail.

-Send data securely without e-mail encryption – with TransferXL
+Send files securely without e-mail encryption – with TransferXL

 The most important questions and answers about encrypting e-mails